ZEPL/zepl-documentation/docs/guide/logging_console.md

 <br>

-This is sample Spark Interpreter log in Logging Console.
+This is a sample Spark Interpreter log in the Log Console.
 ```
 ...
 [2018-09-04 15:46:46,483Z] INFO (pool-2-thread-4) | Job 13121f1eca... finished by scheduler interpreter